chaseruskin/orbit/docs/src/commands/test.md

 This command prepares a given target and then executes the target.

-While this command functions the same as `orbit build`, the targets that are encouraged to be used with this command are ones that are designed to either "pass" or "fail", typically through a return code.
+While this command functions similar to `orbit build`, the targets that are encouraged to be used with this command are ones that are designed to either "pass" or "fail", typically through a return code.
+This command requires a testbench, if you do not want to set a testbench, see `orbit build`.

 A target must be provided for the test command to run.
 A default target can be specified in a configuration file, which will be used when a target is